HenriqueCSJ/CompChem2021/README.md

 cd  /cygdrive/c/Users/henri/Downloads
 ```

-If your Cygwin is in the correct folder execute the command below, clicking next untill the end:
+If your Cygwin is in the correct folder, please, copy the command line below in your terminal and press enter:

 ```bash
 ./setup-x86_64 -P `awk 'NR==1{printf \$1}{printf ",%s", \$1}' packagelist.txt`
 ```

-After that your Cygwin is configured with all packages.
+After that, your Cygwin is configured with all packages.
 We are almost finished.

 Let's get back to the Cygwin home: